ebb-earl-co/tidal-wave/BUILDME.md

     --enable-muxer=eac3,flac,h264,mjpeg,mpegts,mp4 \
     --enable-parser=aac,h264 \
     --enable-protocol=file \
-    --enable-small \
+    --enable-small && \
 make -j$(nproc) && make -j$(nproc) install
 ```

-The resulting binary, `/usr/local/bin/ffmpeg` will be around 5 MB in size.
-The above example is for Intel CPU-based Mac machines.
-An analagous invocation for the newer, Apple Silicon-based Mac machines is found in the file `.github/workflows/pyinstaller-macos_arm64.yml`.
+The resulting binary, `/usr/local/bin/ffmpeg` will be around 4 MB in size.
+The above example is for Debian-based GNU/Linux x86\_64 systems.
+An analagous invocation for macOS, both x86\_64 and aarch64, is found in the [workflows](https://github.com/ebb-earl-co/tidal-wave/tree/trunk/.github/workflows) directory of this repository.
+### Building FFmpeg on Windows
+Because FFmpeg is a program that is designed for --and primarily used in-- Unix-like environments, getting the C and C++ tools necessary to compile it on Windows is difficult.
+There is the [Mingw-w64](https://www.mingw-w64.org/) project that brings the GCC (GNU C compiler) toolchain to Windows, and that is what `tidal-wave` leans on.
+Some wonderfully generous person took the Mingw-w64 project and created the [Media autobuild suite project](https://github.com/m-ab-s/media-autobuild_suite) for Windows that simplifies all of the sharp edges of cross-platform compiling into one, simple process.
+Indeed, `tidal-wave` simply uses a [fork of the media autobuild suite project](https://github.com/ebb-earl-co/media-autobuild_suite/releases/tag/n7.0) to provide `ffmpeg.exe` for [`tidal-wave` Windows release artifacts](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/.github/workflows/pyinstaller-windows.yml#L29).

+If you want to replicate this process on your own Windows machine, take a look at the [configuration file](https://github.com/ebb-earl-co/media-autobuild_suite/blob/master/build/media-autobuild_suite.ini) used for `tidal-wave`, and the accompanying [FFmpeg options](https://github.com/ebb-earl-co/media-autobuild_suite/blob/master/build/ffmpeg_options.txt)
 ## Licensing
 By not passing `--enable-nonfree` and `--enable-gpl` when configuring FFmpeg, the resulting binary is licensed under the LGPLv2.1, *not* the GPL.
 This may be a minor distinction, but it is important to highlight.
 Videos retrieved from TIDAL using one of the PyInstaller-created binaries **will only** remux the file and add metadata: to re-encode the video would require the GPL-licensed `x264` library, which would render the binaries for all platforms under that license, not the LGPLv2.1.